jwnfld3/sharepoint-team/README.md

-# Lab: Create a SharePoint Site Associated with a Group
+# Create a SharePoint Site

 ## Overview
 This lab outlines how to create and manage a **SharePoint Team Site**.
 These sites serve as centralized hubs for document sharing, collaboration, and team communication within the Microsoft 365 environment.